 To be entirely honest, I was a bit concerned when I heard that the story would be released post-mortem, even though it wasn’t finished.
 I mean, this was her baby, and anyone that interfered would change her vision.
 I am thrilled to report that after reading the story, I no longer have that concern.
 It was the perfect memorial for her work, and it so beautifully accentuated her efforts.

 Unless you’ve been sleeping under a rock, you’ve heard about the recent arrest of a suspect in the GSK case.
 Michelle herself actually warns us about falling for a suspect too quickly, so I’m trying to remain calm until the verdict.
-At the end of the day, I hope for the victims to finally receive justice they so desperately deserve and, as Patton so perfectly says:
+At the end of the day, I hope for the victims to finally receive justice they so desperately deserve and, as Patton so perfectly says: Get your own copy of this amazing book here.

 “I’m still hoping he hears that cell door slam behind him.
 And I hope she hears it somehow too.”